xuyangzo/Bloggy/README.md

 # Bloggy
-A blog engine that with CMS that allows user to view/post/edit blogs
+A blog engine with CMS that allows user to view/post/edit blogs